 Vanguard innovated and built a solution for replicating data across Regions in Amazon Kinesis Data Streams to make the data highly available.
 Also demonstrated is a robust checkpoint strategy to facilitate a Regional failover of the replication process when needed.
 The solution illustrates how to use DynamoDB global tables for tracking the replication checkpoints and configuration.
 With this architecture, Vanguard was able to deploy workloads depending on the CDC data to multiple Regions to meet business needs of high availability in the face of service impairments impacting CDC pipelines in the primary Region.

 Disney+ is the streaming home of Disney, Pixar, Marvel, Star Wars, National Geographic, and more.
 From new releases to your favorite classics and exclusive Originals, there's something for everyone.

 Disney+ uses Amazon Kinesis to drive real-time actions like providing title recommendations for customers, sending events across microservices, and delivering logs for operational analytics to improve the customer experience.
 They built real-time data-driven capabilities on a unified streaming platform.
-This platform ingests billions of events per hour in Amazon Kinesis Data Streams, processes and analyzes that data in Amazon Kinesis Data Analytics for Apache Flink, and uses Amazon Kinesis Data Firehose to deliver data to destinations without servers or code.
+This platform ingests billions of events per hour in Amazon Kinesis Data Streams, processes and analyzes that data in Amazon Managed Service for Apache Flink, and uses Amazon Kinesis Data Firehose to deliver data to destinations without servers or code.
 These services helped Disney+ scale its viewing experience to tens of millions of customers with the required quality and reliability.

 Comcast Corporation creates incredible technology and entertainment that connects millions of people to the moments and experiences that matter most.
 At the core of this is Comcast’s high-speed data network, providing tens of millions of customers across the country with reliable internet connectivity.
 This mission has become more important now than ever.